thiagobeppe/flinkFraudDetection/READMEEN.md

 ---
 # Attention
-* Check if don't have any service running on the ports 2181 and 9092, else your ```docker-compose``` will not build the cointainer.
+* Check if don't have any service running on the ports 2181 and 9092, otherwise your ```docker-compose``` will not build the cointainer.
 If you can't kill the service you can change the port in docker-compose.yml [1].

 ---